Chiral symmetry restoration effects onto the meson spectrum from a Dyson-Schwinger and Bethe-Salpeter approach: Numerical results

 In the right panel of Fig.~\ref{fig:chi_symm_breaking} we show the parameter $\mathcal{M}$ defined via the largest parabola with the real axis as symmetry axis and an apex at $-\mathcal{M}^2/4$ that remains free of poles, cf. our discussion below Eq.~(\ref{eq:BSE}).
 Of course, by construction $\mathcal{M}$ shows a cusp when the complex-conjugated pole pair appears, since then the real part of the pole location hardly changes whereas mainly the imaginary part grows leading only to slight larger possible parabolas with growing interaction strength.

-For further illustration we also show the pole positions in the complex momentum plane for four selected values of the interaction strength $D_{II}$ of model II in Fig.~\ref{fig:maris_tandy_strength}.
-In the lower right panel, the interaction strength is subcritical, and therefore the quark propagator possesses a pole at the origin and a double pole at finite $p^2$.
+For further illustration we also show contour plots of $\sigma(p^2)$ in the complex momentum plane for four selected values of the interaction strength $D_{II}$ of model II in Fig.~\ref{fig:maris_tandy_strength}. {The emerging pole structure is clearly visible.
+We indicate the locations of the poles, determined from the local (numerical) maxima of $\sigma(p^2)$, with crosses.} In the lower right panel, the interaction strength is subcritical, and therefore the quark propagator possesses a pole at the origin and a double pole at finite $p^2$.
 Increasing the interaction strength one has, as in model I, first three real poles (lower left panel) and then one pair of complex-conjugated poles and a real pole (upper panels).
 The main difference is that also $\mathcal{G}_{\rm UV}(k^2)$ \eqref{eq:maris-tandyUV} provides some interaction strength, and therefore dynamical chiral symmetry breaking and pole merging happen at respective smaller values of the IR interaction strength.